wp-plugins/eg-attachments/readme.txt

 Since the version 1.5.0, **EG-Attachments** plugin counts the number of clicks occuring on each attached document.

-Since the version 1.9.3, the plugin helps you to fight against spam, by closing the comments, and pingbacks for attachments.

 = Contributions =

 Thanks to